 The whole regulative course outlines the calculation of energy requirements for an indoor environment as a physical magnitude depending on several interacting factors.
-In this sense, the ventilation requirement should act to correct and integrate the building's performances, to intermediate between the inside and the outside but, as specified by UNI 5364, it also depends Ton the intended use of the considered room, on its type, extent, orientation, on the resistance of frames, etc.
+In this sense, the ventilation requirement should act to correct and integrate the building's performances, to intermediate between the inside and the outside but , as specified by UNI 5364, it also depends on the intended use of the considered room, on its type, extent, orientation, on the resistance of frames, etc.

 Nevertheless, as far as ventilation is concerned, the conventional value fixed by D.P.R.
-No. 412, is still $0.5 \text{ m}^3/\text{h}$.
-1,517 the external filtered air change should not be less than 20m3/h per person.
+No. 412, is still $0.5 \text{ m}^3/\text{h}$ .

-What's more, in some cases, regional regulations provide for minimum ventilation limits; that's the case of Lombardia where the hygiene regulation in force establishes that for private premises NG BRIER
+What's more, in some cases, regional regulations provide for minimum ventilation limits; that's the case of Lombardia where the hygiene regulation in force establishes that for private premises the external filtered air change should not be less than $20m^3/h$ per person.